 Remember when you used to go to the video store to rent the latest blockbuster?
 You might still find a few video stores around town, but this business model is disappearing fast.

 Netflix caused a major disruption in the movie rental industry and many industries were quick to follow suit.
-Even Microsoft starting offering subscriptions for Office 365!
+Even Microsoft starting offering subscriptions for Microsoft (formerly Office) 365!

 Consumers are starting to get used to the notion of subscribing for services instead of buying, a practice known as the Managed Services model.
 This is a great time for Managed Service Providers (MSP) like you to develop a model that is right for your business.